ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 * Toys & Games is a products that has limited market demand because it is mainly used by children and the sales has seasonal influence.
 The company needs to advertise the product in a physical market/Television mainly because most children don't order goods and services online as evidence in the company's sales.

-### INFERENCES:
+### FINDINGS AFTER INFERENCE:

 There is a strong market demand of elecronics accessories, computer and accessories and Home kitchen accessories among the target audience.
-This could be because the pricing strategies is okay with the customers OR that the reviews might be driving sales.
+This could be because the pricing strategies is okay with the customers OR that the reviews drive sales.
 Also, the products has a competitive adavantage of unique values proposition/ features.
 This is evidenced in the High Revenue generated of Electronics accessories: #91,323,918,321.00, Computer Accessories: #11,628,224,483.38 and Home & Kitchen Accessories #10,457,243,329.00 respectively.
-Amazon Basics High-Speed Product(Product name) remains the product that has the highest number of reveiw as evidenced in sum of rating count of 853,946.00, BoAt Bassheads 100 in ear 772,426.00 and RedMi 9A Phone has 627,668.00 rating count.
+Amazon Basics High-Speed Product(Product name) remains the product that has the highest number of reveiw as evidenced in sum of rating count of 853,946.00, BoAt Bassheads 100 in ear 772,426.00 and RedMi 9A Phone has 627,668.00.
 The company should tailor marketing strategies to the high revenue product categories with high revenue products.

 On This Other hand, There is a Low revenue generation in Toys & Games, Car & motor bike, home improvement, Health & personal care accessories.
-The inference might be because in the Categories, there is low demand from the audience or that the pricing straegy are not competitive.
+The inference might be because in the Categories, there is low demand from the audience or that the pricing strategy are not competitive.
 This is informed from the #2,380,050.00, #4,472,000.00, #6,163,434.00 and #6,959,700.00 revenue generated from the product categories.
 The company should monitor customers feedback and market trends to drive sales growth and success of this goods also revise the pricing, marketing positioning from there, what is not working might start working well.
 Serious advert is needed in category Toys & Games using animation that will appeal the children's eyes because these days most of them tend to go online and their mind signals at what they like most.

 **SLICER/FILTERING**